 Quick start

-The fastest path is the CLI.
+The CLI is the fastest path.
 It scaffolds a React widget pre-wired with the build pipeline, both bundle outputs, and a working host page.

 1. Scaffold a widget